2007 Formula One World Championship

 A major talking point of the season had been an espionage controversy involving Ferrari and McLaren, which led to McLaren being excluded from the Constructors' Championship.
 As a result, Ferrari clinched the championship at the Belgian Grand Prix.
 Defending double Constructors' Champions Renault proved to be uncompetitive with their R27 car taking them to third in the constructors' standings (after McLaren's exclusion) and ended up win-less for the first time since the 2002 season.
 Renault achieved one podium during the season, with Heikki Kovalainen finishing second at the rain affected 2007 Japanese Grand Prix.

 The 2007 season heralded the end of the existing Concorde Agreement between the existing Formula One constructors and Bernie Ecclestone.
 In particular, Mercedes-Benz, BMW, and Honda (collectively the Grand Prix Manufacturers' Association) had a number of outstanding disagreements with the FIA and Ecclestone on financial and technical grounds.
 They had threatened to boycott Formula One from the 2008 season onwards and instead stage their own rival series, before signing a memorandum of understanding (MoU) at the 2006 Spanish Grand Prix.

 2007 also marked the seventh and final season, since its reintroduction in 2001, in which the use of traction control was permitted in Formula One.
 Standardised electronic control units (ECUs) were mandated by the FIA from the season onwards, which prohibited teams from using this kind of technology.
-The season also saw the debuts of future world champions Lewis Hamilton and Sebastian Vettel.
+The season also saw the debuts of future world champions Lewis Hamilton (the first black driver to participate in the category) and Sebastian Vettel (although, in Vettel's case, this was the first year in which no German driver won a race since 1991).